Tuesday, June 3, 2014

 While I had the paint out, I grabbed this table too.
 It was a medium brown, but all scratched up and tired looking.
 Again, I think the paint gave it a new life.

 Should antiques be painted?
 The best advice I ever heard was an antiques expert on a TV show.
 He said to make the piece something you love, and something that will make you smile every time you look at it.
-Whether that is leaving it in it's original condition, restoring it, or painting it.
+Whether that is leaving it in its original condition, restoring it, or painting it.

 A wise man.